By Roy Shkedi, Intent IQ’s Chairman

-MIH works by clustering mobile apps’ user IDs of each of the apps on a device, and providing the cluster along a device universal ID to DSPs.
-Intent IQ’s MIH covers over 80% of ad inventory with 90% accuracy.
+MIH works by clustering mobile apps’ user IDs of each of the apps on a device and providing the cluster along a device universal ID to DSPs.
+IIQ’s MIH covers over 80% of ad inventory with 90% accuracy.